msg-systems/jpowermonitor/README.md

 - The tool __HWiNFO__ or __another tool that writes sensor values to a CSV file__ could be used alternatively, __measurement -> method__ must be set to 'csv' and Logging to CSV in HWiNFO must be active: https://www.hwinfo.com/
   - Configure HWiNFO to log the values of the power sensors to the CSV file.
   - Start the logging in HWiNFO to a file e.g. in your project directory.
-- If no measurement tool available or no measurement interfaces accessible (e. g. in virtualized cloud scenarios) configure __measurement -> method__ to 'est' (@since jpowermonitor-1.2.0) and configure appropriate 'cpuMinWatts' / 'cpuMaxWatts' according to your platform (@see https://github.com/cloud-carbon-footprint/cloud-carbon-coefficients/tree/main/data).
+- If no measurement tool available or no measurement interfaces accessible (e.g. in virtualized cloud scenarios) configure __measurement -> method__ to 'est' (@since jpowermonitor-1.2.0) and configure appropriate 'cpuMinWatts' / 'cpuMaxWatts' according to your platform (@see https://github.com/cloud-carbon-footprint/cloud-carbon-coefficients/tree/main/data).
 - To start the __Java agent__, the "fat jar" (incl. dependencies, with name `jpowermonitor-<version>-all.jar`) must be __downloaded from mvn central [here](https://repo.maven.apache.org/maven2/io/github/msg-systems/jpowermonitor/)__ or __must first be built__ with the Gradle task `shadowJar`.
 - __Copy `src/main/resources/jpowermonitor-template.yaml` to the execution directory and rename it to `./jpowermonitor.yaml`__.